google/tarpc/README.md

 Again, this is similar to the sync version.
 The main difference again is that we use future combinators to build up a future to send the RPC and then execute it on a reactor core.
-Runnin this code is the same as with the sync code:
+Running this code is the same as with the sync code:

 ```